AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-rpt-bldr.md

 Using the buttons at the top of the sidebar, you can toggle between lists of tables and metrics available for use in the SQL Report Builder.
 If you do not see what you are looking for in the list, try searching for it using the search bar at the top of the sidebar.

-You can also use the sidebar in the SQL editor to insert metrics, tables, and columns directly into your queries by hovering over them and clicking the **Insert** button:
+You can also use the sidebar in the SQL editor to insert metrics, tables, and columns directly into your queries by hovering over them and clicking **Insert**:

 ![Inserting a table into the SQL editor.](../../assets/SQL_RB_Insert_Table.png)

 ## Running the query and viewing results {#runquery}

-When you are done writing your query, click the **Run Query** button.
+When you are done writing your query, click **Run Query**.
 The results will display in a table below the SQL editor:

 ![Running the query and viewing results.](../../assets/SQL_Run_Query.gif)